mdkashem/goshopping-api/README.md

 ### running

-one way to run is to use the maven tomcat7 plugin
+one way to run is to use the maven tomee plugin

 ```
-mvn package tomcat7:run
+mvn package tomee:run
 ```

 ### high level relationships